cloudevents/spec/roadmap.md

 * Draft specification that WG members agree *could* provide interoperability
 * Document at least 3 sample events that conform to the specification
 * Github repo is organized to be approachable to a engineers who might want to implement the spec
 * Additional materials:
   * use-cases
   * placeholder for protocol specification, folder and brief starter doc for HTTP
+* Finalize logo
+* Deploy a website that features a simple overview, email list and directs visitors to Github

 *0.2*